The Impact of COVID-19 on Reproductive Health and Neurodevelopment: A Comprehensive Analysis

 How does the new crown affect the fetus of pregnant women?

-According to the study published in JAMA Network Open (2023/3/23), researchers found that boys born to mothers who were infected with the new coronavirus during pregnancy were more likely to develop respiratory infections after birth.neurodevelopmental disordersincreased suffering fromautismrisk.
+According to the study published in JAMA Network Open (2023/3/23), researchers found that boys born to mothers who were infected with the new coronavirus during pregnancy were more likely to develop respiratory infections following birth.neurodevelopmental disordersincreased suffering fromautismrisk.

 In earlier studies it has been established that “other infections during pregnancy“and”Neurodevelopmental Disorders in Children“There is a relationship between.
-But the part about the new coronavirus is further confirmed in this new study.
+But the part regarding the new coronavirus is further confirmed in this new study.
 Andrea Edlow, co-lead author of the paper from Massachusetts General Hospital and Harvard Medical School, said in an interview: “The neurodevelopmental risk associated with maternal new crown infection is disproportionately high in male infants, which means Consistent with the known increased vulnerability of men to adverse prenatal exposures.”

 exacerbated challenges

 Another co-lead author, Roy Perlis, pointed out that for the new crown, it is necessary to further investigate and evaluate this potential risk through larger studies and extended long-term monitoring.
 In addition, people generally lack the knowledge of COVID-19 infection, and there is also a lot of misinformation.
 In this regard, Davis, Bai Yang and others called at the end of the study that the lack of long-term research and nursing knowledge of COVID-19 is an urgent need to address urgent problem.
-The study also called for the impact of the new crown on the reproductive system, especially the lack of research on the mechanism of inflammatory diseases such as endometriosis, which should be paid attention to; in addition to providing education about the new crown to the biomedical community, more A mass awareness campaign is needed to educate the public about the risks and consequences of COVID-19.
+The study also called for the impact of the new crown on the reproductive system, especially the lack of research on the mechanism of inflammatory diseases such as endometriosis, which should be paid attention to; in addition to providing education regarding the new crown to the biomedical community, more A mass awareness campaign is needed to educate the public regarding the risks and consequences of COVID-19.

 The increasing clinical needs of patients with COVID-19 necessitate research, evaluation, and treatment; for many patients, COVID-19 is not just a medical problem, it affects work, relationships, and life plans, including when, how, and Whether to have children.
 The long-term new crown not only intensifies the challenge of the relationship between doctors and patients, but also affects the health of future generations.